Sharaal/sql-pg/README.md

 // parameters: []
 ```

-Or by define a constant result object if also no parameters needed:
+Or by define a constant result object if no parameters needed:

 ```javascript
 sql.first = {